ibm-cloud-docs/language-translator/sample-applications.md

 ## Snap and translate text in images (Node.js)
 {: #snap-and-translate}

-This sample app explains how to create a hybrid mobile app leveraging Watson Language Translator and Tesseract OCR.
+This sample app explains how to create a hybrid mobile app that uses Watson {{site.data.keyword.languagetranslatorshort}} and Tesseract OCR.
 With this sample app you can capture an image, extract the text, and translate that text.

 - [Read the blog](https://developer.ibm.com/announcements/snap-translate-using-tesseract-ocr-watson-language-translator/){: external}
 - [Code Pattern](https://developer.ibm.com/patterns/snap-translate-using-tesseract-ocr-watson-language-translator/){: external}